E-Com Exec to Run Macy’s Stores, 100 Jobs Cut

 Macy’s also announced that company veteran Jeff Kantor will lead the merchandising division.
 Kantor will report to Lawton, Gennette said.

-Macy’s forecast one-time costs of $20 to $25 million due to restructuring.
-The company predicts that will save $30 million on an annual basis
+Macy’s forecast one-time costs of $20 million to $25 million due to restructuring.
+The company predicts that will save $30 million on an annual basis.